pythonanywhere/help_pages/articles/ASGICommandLine.md

 Now you can use our command-line tools or our experimental API to deploy your ASGI website.
-This help page will show you how to use the command-line tools, which don't need you to note down the API token -- once it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.
+This help page will show you how to use the command-line tools, so you don't need to note down the API token -- once it has been generated, it's available to any code running inside Bash consoles on PythonAnywhere.

 ### Installing the command-line tools

-As a first step, start a fresh Bash console, which will have the API token available.
-In there, you need to install the latest version of our command-line tools.
+As a first step, start a fresh Bash console, and in there, install the latest version of our command-line tools.

 ```bash
 pip install --upgrade pythonanywhere